manthranatarajan/HackReason2025/README.md

 ## Introduction

-HackReason2025 is an innovative project designed to combat cyberbullying in real-time using sCASP (Stable Model Constraint Answer Set Programming).
+CyberBully Detector is an innovative project designed to combat cyberbullying in real-time using sCASP (Stable Model Constraint Answer Set Programming).
 The project leverages advanced logic-based reasoning to detect and mitigate harmful online interactions effectively.

 ## Features
 - Real-time detection of cyberbullying.